 A mammogram is basically an x-ray image of the breast.
-Differences in breast tissue are generally revealed as different shades of gray on the image.
+Differences in breast tissue generally show as different shades of grey in the image.

 Fat, being relatively radiolucent, appears as black on the film.
-(Anything that permits the penetration and passage of X-rays is called ‘radiolucent‘, while anything which blocks the penetration of X-rays is called ‘radiopaque‘).
+‘Radiolucent’ refers to anything that permits the penetration and passage of X-rays whereas ‘radiopaque’ refers to anything that blocks the penetration of X-rays.

-Tumors will appear as shades of gray while calcifications (microcalcifications) are white.
-Benign lesions are most often circumscribed and in regular contours, while tumors often appear as speculated masses (needle-like shapes).
+Tumors will appear as shades of gray on mammography, whilst calcifications (microcalcifications) are white.
+Benign lesions are most often circumscribed and in regular contours, whilst tumors often appear as speculated masses (needle-like shapes).

-It is estimated that 30-50% of mammographic cancers appear as pleomorphic microcalcifications (pleomorphic means ‘having many different shapes), with or without an associated mass or lump.
+Breast cancer specialists estimate that 30% to 50% of mammographic cancers appear as pleomorphic microcalcifications.
+So ‘pleomorphic’ means ‘having many different shapes’, with or without a mass or lump.

-I just want to let you know that I have created a newer version of this page with more up-to-date information on Mammography.
-However, this page is still has really useful material.
-I would still consider it as well.
+I just want to let you know that there is a newer version of this page with more up-to-date information on Mammography.
+However, this page still has really useful material.

-Mammograms are typically taken from two to four angles (or views).
-A view from above is called a ‘Cranial-Caudal‘ view, abbreviated CC, while an oblique or angled view is called ‘mediolateral-oblique‘, or MLO.
-The ‘medio-lateral view‘, abbreviated ML is taken from the center of the chest outward, while the ‘latero-medial‘ view or LM is taken from the outer side of the breast, towards the middle of the chest.
+So, ‘Cranial-Caudal’ (CC) is a view from above. while an oblique or angled view ‘mediolateral-oblique‘, or (MLO).
+The ‘medio-lateral view‘, (ML) is a view from the center of the chest outward, whilst the ‘latero-medial‘ view (or LM) is a view from the outer side of the breast, towards the middle of the chest.

-The MLO view or ‘from the side-at an angle‘, is preferred to a 90 degree projection because more of the breast in the upper-outer quadrant, and also the axilla (armpit area), can be imaged.
+Radiologists prefer the MLO view or ‘from the side-at an angle‘, view to a 90 degree projection.
+This is because the MLO view allows imaging of more of the breast in the upper-outer quadrant, and also the axilla (armpit area).

 With the top-down or Cranial Caudal (CC) view, the entire breast is depicted.
 Fat tissue closest to the breast muscle should appear as a dark strip on the X-ray.
-The nipple is also usually clearly depicted.
+Also, the CC view also tends to clearly depict the nipple.

 The Mediolateral (or ML) view is very important because the lateral side of the breast is probably the most common place for pathological changes to occur.
 The view from the center of the chest, outward to the side, (ML) gives the best view of the lateral side of the breast.
-In this view the chest muscle (pectoral) is depicted as a narrow light band on about half of the picture.
-The nipple is depicted in profile.
+In this view the chest muscle (pectoral) shows on mammogram as a narrow light band on about half of the picture.
+Again, imaging of the nipple is also clear in profile.

 With the Latero-Medial view (LM) the breast is X-rayed from the side towards the middle, and this gives the best view of the medial (mid-body) side of the breast.